danktec/whereami/README.md

 or space, as long as the system can reach other systems with ICMP.

 ## How does it work?
-whereami uses Ping which uses ICMP Echo Requests and a database of KNOWN SYSTEMS to narrow-down where it must be based on how fast the various other systems reply.
+whereami uses Ping / ICMP Echo Requests and a list of KNOWN systems to approximately infer where it must be located based on the response times of other systems.

 ## What is the point?
-Believe it or not, it can be somewhat difficult - or even impossible - to pinpoint exactly where a system is located - even as your using it.
+Believe it or not, it can be somewhat difficult - or even impossible - to pinpoint exactly where a system is located - even as you're using it.
 You usually only ever have an approximation.

 There are various classic systems and techniques which can help:
 * Traceroute